Mustard’s not just for accompanying roast beef – it’s a tasty ingredient that you can use to flavour a range of savoury dishes.

 Use a floured rolling pin to lift the pastry carefully into the tin.
 Press firmly but gently into the grooves so there are no gaps.
 Fold the excess pastry over the top of the tin, then roll over the rim to cut it off.

 Prick the base several times with a fork, and chill for 15 minutes to stop it from shrinking during cooking.

 Line with a piece of baking paper or foil large enough to cover the base and sides, add baking beans or dried pulses, and bake at 180°C for 15 minutes.

 Remove the paper and beans, then bake for another 10–15 minutes.
 The base should be dry and crisp, and the edges golden.
 Leave to cool.

 While the pastry cooks, boil the broccoli for 3 minutes.
 Drain, rinse in cold water, and drain again.

 Melt the butter in a pan, and gently cook the onions for 2–3 minutes until soft.
 Remove from the pan, and leave to cool slightly.

 Arrange the broccoli and onions in the pastry case.
 In a bowl, mix the eggs, crème fraîche, dill and mustard.
 Season and pour over the broccoli.

 Bake for 20–30 minutes, until just set.

 The velvety complexity of Virgin Wines’ Bel Olivier Sauvignon Blanc 2012 works wonders with the creaminess of the tart.
-This wine is available in the AA Spring Essentials Discovery Club Welcome Case – Rewards members save over £70.
+This wine is available in the AA Spring Essentials Discovery Club Welcome Case – AA members save over £70.